America’s State-by-State KYB Problem

 For KYB compliance teams, this means the anticipated federal beneficial ownership database – which would have been a game-changer for business verification – is now effectively off the table for domestic entities.
 Companies must continue to rely on the same fragmented, state-level data sources that have always made KYB verification in the USA challenging.

-Meanwhile, some states are filling the gap with their own transparency legislation.
+Some states are moving to fill the gap themselves.
 New York’s LLC Transparency Act, which took effect on January 1, 2026, requires certain LLCs to disclose beneficial ownership information at the state level.
-But this state-by-state approach only adds another layer of complexity for compliance teams operating nationally.
+But a patchwork of state-level rules doesn’t make things simpler – for compliance teams working across the country, it just adds another layer to keep track of.

 Fake Companies